Skip to main content

 Auth0, Supabase, and Better Auth all provide React SDKs, though with varying degrees of Next.js optimization.
 Auth0's Next.js integration faces challenges with serverless deployment when embedding Lock widget.
 Supabase offers react-specific auth helpers with good Next.js support.
 Better Auth delivers TypeScript-first implementation with React client.

-Best practices for React/Next.js include using Server Components for auth checks, implementing middleware for route protection, leveraging Suspense for loading states, and utilizing React's concurrent features for better user experience.
+Best practices for React/Next.js include using Server Components for auth checks, implementing clerkMiddleware() in proxy.ts for route protection in Next.js 16, using the <Show> component for conditional rendering, and taking advantage of React's concurrent features for better user experience.

 Vue and Nuxt gain authentication component support